-1. Insert your companion into the cradle.
+1. Insert your PC companion into the cradle.

-Tip: The bottom edge of the companion should align smoothly with the cradle when it is inserted properly.
+Tip: The bottom edge of the PC companion should align smoothly with the cradle when it is inserted properly.

-- 2. If the HotSync Manager is not running, start it: click the Windows Start button, choose Programs, choose the Palm Desktop for IBM WorkPad program group, and then choose HotSync Manager.
+- 2. If the HotSync Manager is not running, start it: On the Windows desktop, click Start, and then choose Programs.
+Navigate to the Palm Desktop for IBM WorkPad program group and choose HotSync Manager.
 Alternatively, you can start Palm Desktop for IBM WorkPad which automatically opens the HotSync Manager. - 3.
-Press the HotSync button $\mathfrak{O}^{\mathsf{TM}}$ on the cradle.
+Press the HotSync button \mathfrak{O}^{TM} on the cradle.

-Note: If you are using an optional HotSync cable instead of a cradle, click the HotSync icon in the Windows system tray and select Local from the menu.
+Note: If you are using an optional Hotsync cable instead of a cradle, click the HotSync Manager icon in the Windows system tray and select Local from the menu.

 Important: The first time you perform a HotSync operation, you must enter a user name in the New User dialog box and click OK.
-Every companion should have a unique name.
-To prevent loss of a user's data, never try to synchronize more than one companion to the same user name.
+Every PC companion should have a unique name.
+To prevent loss of a user's data, never try to synchronize more than one PC companion to the same user name.